-- The First Hundred Days and the New Deal, 1933

-- stabilizing financial institutions

-- relief provision

-- job creation

-- economic regulation through the "alphabet agencies"

 - The Second New Deal, 1935:

 - new agencies and legislation

 - rural electrification

 - the Social Security system

 - The limitations of the New Deal:

 - women

 - African Americans.

-4 How did the lives of African Americans change during the period from 1890 to 1970?
+4. How did the lives of African Americans change during the period from 1890 to 1970?